20 Best Swiss Watch Brands: From Affordable to Luxurious

 15. Patek Philippe

 Each Patek Philippe watch can take up to a year to craft by hand.
 Among its iconic watches, the Calatrava and Nautilus display the most exemplary craftsmanship.
 Top Patek Philippe timepieces easily sell for over $100,000.
-The Patek Philippe Henry Graves Supercomplication pocket watch sold for $24 million in 2014, making it the world’s most expensive watch ever auctioned.
+The Patek Philippe Grandmaster Chime Ref.
+6300A-010 sold for $31.19 million in 2019, making it the world’s most expensive watch ever auctioned.

 16. Audemars Piguet